BBVA/kapow/spec/README.md

 #### List routes

-Returns JSON data about the current routes.
+Returns JSON with all data about the current routes.
+Be aware that the command field must be a json scaped string.

 * **URL**: `/routes`
 * **Method**: `GET`